sierranels007/sierranels007.github.io/_projects/04-automated-can-crusher/index.md

 ---
 layout: post
 title: Automated Can Crusher
-description: Collaborated on the design and construction of a functional automated can crusher integrating mechanical components, CAD-designed parts, a motor-driven crushing mechanism, sensors, Arduino control, and prototype testing.
+description: Collaborated on the design and construction of a functional can crusher integrating mechanical components, CAD-designed parts, a switch controlled actuator, Arduino control, additive manufacturing, and prototype testing.
 skills:
   - Mechanical Design
   - SolidWorks
   - Mechatronics
   - Arduino
   - Stepper Motor Control
-  - Sensor Integration
   - FDM Additive Manufacturing
   - Prototype Assembly
+  - System Integration
-  - System Testing
+  - Functional Testing
   - Troubleshooting

 main-image: /can-crusher.jpeg
 ---

 ## Project Context

-This team project challenged us to design and build a functional system capable of positioning and crushing an aluminum can automatically.
+This team project challenged us to design and build an electromechanical system capable of crushing an aluminum can using a motor driven actuator.

-The project required more than creating a crushing force.
-We also had to consider can placement, actuator alignment, structural support, motor control, sensor feedback, user interaction, and the sequence of the complete system.
+Creating enough force was only one part of the challenge.
+We also had to consider can placement, actuator alignment, structural support, motor control, user operation, and how the mechanical and electrical components would function as one system.

 ---